Epitech/dump/CONTRIBUTING.md

 submitting an issue to the project issues page.
 Each issue should be tagged with at least an "issue type and priority" tag, either "tech-debt" for technical debt issues, or one of improvement, defect or critical for bugs.

-Even better you can submit a Merge Request with a fix.
+Even better you can submit a Pull Request with a fix.

-## **Submitting a Merge Request**
+## **Submitting a Pull Request**
 ____
-Before you submit your merge request consider the following guidelines:
+Before you submit your pull request consider the following guidelines:

-* Search for an open or closed Merge Request that relates to your submission.
+* Search for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
 * Fork the project and clone it locally
 * Make your changes in a new git branch: